Shop ALL products

 Free Shipping on retail orders over $100, use code FREESHIPPING100

 Hot Breakfast Cereal (porridge) with Cracked Wheat or Rye

-This is a delightfully simple recipe that yields enough porridge to feed a hungry horde -- or to make once for breakfast all week long.
-It's equally good using Janie's Mill Cracked Wheat or Cracked Rye.
+This is a delightfully simple recipe that's easy to double or triple to feed a hungry horde -- or to make once for breakfast all week long.
+It's equally good when made with Janie's Mill Organic Cracked Wheat or Cracked Rye.

-- Bring 4 cups of lightly salted water to a rolling boil.
+- Bring salted water to a rolling boil.

-- Add 1 cup of Janie’s Mill Cracked Wheat or Cracked Rye
+- Add Janie’s Mill Cracked Wheat or Cracked Rye

-- Stir briskly for a minute then turn the heat down to low and simmer for around 20 minutes or until almost all of the water has been absorbed.
+- Stir briskly for a minute, then turn the heat down to low and simmer for 15-20 minutes or until almost all of the water has been absorbed.

 - Add 1/4 cup of cream or milk of your choice.
-Bring back up to the boil then take off the heat. (don’t let the milk boil!).
+Keep on low heat for another few minutes, but don’t let the milk boil.

 Background from Cecilia